Why use BIM ?

 In other words, ‘because you can’ is not good enough- there has to be a specific and measurable benefit.

-I’ve seen plenty of construction projects where the only people who genuine utilise the model are the author (designer) and the resident BIM geek.
+I’ve seen plenty of construction projects where the only people who genuinely utilise the model are the author (designer) and the resident BIM geek.

-Ask the safety, commercial or quality person- they are too busy with their highlighters, spreadsheets and Powerpoints.
+Ask the safety, commercial or quality person- they are too busy with their bits of paper, highlighters, spreadsheets and Powerpoints.

 There might be a great deal of money spent on modelling or hardware/software- yet no defined BIM purpose, objective or measure of success exists.
 This is a recipe for failure.